-If you find nothing wrong, you will need a qualified technician to find the problem.
-See Emergency Towing on page 247.
-If your car's battery has run down, you may be able to start the engine by using a booster battery.
+If your car's battery has run down. you may be able to start the engine by using a booster battery.
 Although this seems like a simple procedure, you should take several precautions.

-A battery can explode if you do not follow the correct procedure, seriously injuring anyone nearby.
+A battery can explode if you do not follow the correct procedure. seriously injuring anyone nearby.

 Keep all sparks, open flames, and smoking materials away from the battery.

 To jump start your car, follow these directions closely:

-1. Open the hood and check the physical condition of the battery (see page 183).
+1. Open the hood and check the physical condition of the battery (see page 181).
 In very cold weather, check the condition of the electrolyte.
 If it seems slushy or like ice, do not try jump starting until it thaws.

 If a battery sits in extreme cold, the electrolyte inside can freeze.
 Attempting to jump start with a frozen battery can cause it to rupture.

-2. Turn off all the electrical accessories: heater, A/C, stereo system, lights, etc.Put the transmission in Neutral and set the parking brake.
+2 Turn off all the electrical accessories: heater, A/C, stereo system, lights, etc. Put the transmission in Neutral and set the parking brake.